AishwaryaGilakara/Devops-tech-test/README.md

 # Devops-tech-test code is available in link: https://github.com/AishwaryaGilakara/Devops-tech-test
 # Here I have used the trial version of the GCP , which comes with limit.
-As per the task requirements, I was unable to create 3 nodes as each node consumes 100GB.
-Therefore, I specified 2 nodes in the code.

 ## SYSTEM REQUIREMENTS

 1. Runs on windows